milkbottledude/woodlands-jb_tracker/Documentation.md

 K-folds validation splits the data into 'k' parts and trains the model 'k' times.
 Each part will have the same mix of rows with 'public_hols_period' = True and False as the entire dataset.

 Additionally, the model is trained on the whole dataset, which is ideal since we have very little rows with 'public_hol_period' = True.
-One downside to k-folds, however, is that it is more computationally expensive than train_test_split.
+One downside to k-folds, however, is that it takes much more time to implement than train_test_split, since we are training k-models and taking the average of their predictions.

 ```
 k folds code here